Skip to main content

 Knowing how to fight a speeding ticket in Georgia can be an important part of staying safe on the road.
 By understanding the process and the legal options available, you can be prepared in the event that you are pulled over.
 In addition, having good insurance coverage may also help to reduce the severity of the penalties imposed by the court, such as points on the driver’s license, higher insurance premiums, and possible suspension of driving privileges.

-By taking the time to understand how to fight a speeding ticket in Georgia, drivers can be better prepared to protect themselves and their finances.
+By taking the time to understand how to fight a speeding ticket in Georgia and how points on your license affect your auto insurance in Georgia, drivers can be better prepared to protect themselves and their finances.

 Stay Protected and Get Affordable Auto Insurance in Georgia